Tommaso Corazza

-Tommaso Corazza (born 29 June 2004) is an Italian professional footballer who plays as a left-back for club Pescara on loan from Bologna.
+Tommaso Corazza (born 29 June 2004) is an Italian professional footballer who plays as a left-back for club Vicenza on loan from club Bologna.

 Career

 Corazza joined the academy of Bologna in 2009; having worked his way up the club's youth categories, he started training with the first team in the summer of 2023.

 On 11 August 2023, Corazza made his professional debut for Bologna in a 2–0 Coppa Italia win over Cesena: in the process, he also scored his first professional goal, netting the opener in the 2nd minute of the match.

 On 9 January 2025, Corazza was loaned to Serie B club Salernitana for the remainder of the season.

 On 1 September 2025, Corazza returned to Serie B, joining Pescara on loan.
+On 2 February 2026, Corazza moved on a new loan to Cesena.
+On 15 June 2026, he was sent by Bologna to his fourth consecutive Serie B loan, this time to Vicenza.

 Personal life

 Corazza's father, Daniele, was a long-time youth manager at Bologna.

 Style of play

 Corazza is a two-footed full-back who can play on either side.
 In his youth career, he was initially deployed as a midfielder or an offensive winger, before being moved to the right-back role while playing for Bologna's under-17 team; he then became an inverted left-back, while also covering as a wing-back.
 He has been mainly regarded for his professional attitude, his defensive skills and his athleticism.